Verbose Output | Original

 To enable verbose output in Homebrew, use

-in conjunction withbrew upgrade --verbose
+export HOMEBREW_CURL_VERBOSE=1in conjunction withbrew upgrade --verbose. -

 To increase verbosity in SSH, use

-ssh -vvv user@host
+ssh -vvv user@host. -

 For more verbose output with